Why do you need an adoption-competent therapist?

 - Trauma histories

-Being adoption-competent means that C.A.S.E. therapists are unique in understanding how whatever challenge or difficulty you are experiencing may be connected to the adoption experience.
+Being adoption-competent means that C.A.S.E. therapists are unique in understanding how a challenge or difficulty you are experiencing may be connected to the adoption experience.
 In other words, we won’t “miss it” like Peter’s therapist did.

 What does it mean to be adoption-competent?

 C.A.S.E. therapists use a family-based, strengths-based, evidence-based, developmental and systemic approach when working with birth, foster, and adoptive families.
 We have knowledge, clinical skills and experience in treating individuals with a history of trauma including abuse and neglect.
-We understand the different types of adoption; the clinical issues that are associated with separation, loss and grief, and attachment; the common developmental challenges in the life-long experience of adoption; as well as the characteristics and skills that make adoptive families successful.
+We understand the different types of adoption; the clinical issues that are associated with separation, loss and grief, and attachment; the common developmental challenges in the lifelong experience of adoption; as well as the characteristics and skills that make adoptive families successful.

 Our therapists are skilled in using a range of therapies and are culturally competent and sensitive to the racial, cultural, and gender identification issues that can impact children and their families.
 Our focus is on helping individuals heal, strengthening relationships, and providing the support, encouragement and life skills necessary to ensure each family’s longevity and well-being.
 And finally, we are skilled in advocating with other service systems on behalf of birth and adoptive families.